Visiting Bugis Street in Singapore

 Shop affordably priced accessories and clothes under $10

 Though most of the shops here aren’t Google-able, you’re bound to find a few hidden gems nestled down one of the aisles of this three-storey shopping complex.
-Just so you window shoppers have a rough gauge of what to expect, here’s a short catalogue of the goodies that’s on offer.
+Just so you window shoppers have a rough gauge of what to expect, here’s a short catalogue of the goodies that are on offer.

 You’ll be able to locate HappyHour as soon as you reach Bugis Street – it’s right next to the SafeEntry scanning queue at the entrance